Geometric aspects of the Jacobian of a hyperplane arrangement: Introduction

 \section{Introduction}

-Let $\A \subset \kk^{\ell+1}$ be a central hyperplane arrangement over a field $\kk$ of characteristic zero and $D(\A)$ be the module of polynomial vector fields tangent to $\A$.
-We initiate a systematic study of the interactions between the algebraic structure of $D(\A)$, the notion of formality introduced by Falk and Randell~\cite{FalkRandellHomotopy87}, and what we call weak perspective representations of $\A$, which are related to the infinitesimal motions of bar-and-joint frameworks.
+Let $\A \subset \kk^{\ell+1}$ be a central hyperplane arrangement over a field $\kk$ of characteristic zero -- all hyperplanes pass through the origin -- and let $D(\A)$ be the module of logarithmic derivations, consisting of polynomial vector fields tangent to $\A$.
+Inspired by examples from rigidity theory, a main aim of this paper is to explore how the combinatorics and geometry of $\A$ influence the saturation of the Jacobian ideal of $\A$ and, ultimately, the graded Betti numbers of $D(\A)$.
+We introduce and develop the notion of a weak perspective representation of the matroid of a hyperplane arrangement, inspired by Whiteley's notion of {\em parallel drawings} of an incidence structure~\cite[Chapter~61]{DiscCompGeom18} (see also~\cite{Whiteley87,Whiteley97,NixonSchulzeWhiteley22}).
+We draw an explicit connection between the geometric notion of a weak perspective representation of $\A$ and the saturation of its Jacobian ideal.

+We use the rigidity theory literature to present a number of examples of line arrangements $\A$ (including several infinite families) where $D(\A)$ possesses a minimal free resolution sensitive to the geometry of the line arrangement.
+For instance, in Example~\ref{ex: glueing K33} we use a gluing construction from rigidity theory to construct a line arrangement from $m$ copies of $K_{3,3}$ with the property that by deforming the geometry (without changing the intersection lattice) the number of minimal first syzygies of $D(\A)$ of degree $8m$ can take any integer value between 0 and $m$.
+Several other similar examples are explored in Section~\ref{sec:ExtremalSyzygies}.
+We hope that this paper fosters closer connections between researchers in the communities studying hyperplane arrangements and rigidity theory.

-Our primary inspiration comes from an example due to Ziegler, who showed that the graded Betti numbers of $D(\A)$ are not determined by the matroidal structure of $\A$ encoded by its lattice of flats $L(\A)$ (intersections of the hyperplanes of $\A$ ordered with respect to reverse inclusion).
-He considered line arrangements obtained by extending the edges of an embedded complete bipartite graph $K_{3,3}$ in $\mathbb{P}^2$ with intersection lattice consisting of six triple points and 18 double points. \textit{Ziegler's pair} \cite{Schenck-2012} consists of two line arrangements, $\A$ and $\A'$, that both have this intersection lattice.
-In the arrangement $\A$ the six triple points are generic, but in $\A'$ they lie on a conic, and $D(\A')$ has different graded Betti numbers than $D(\A)$.
-Figure~\ref{fig:K33nondegConic} shows two line arrangements with the six triple points on a conic.
+Our inspiration comes from Ziegler's pair \cite{Schenck-2012}, which consists of two line arrangements, $\A$ and $\A'$, both obtained by extending the edges of an embedded complete bipartite graph $K_{3,3}$ in $\mathbb{P}^2$ with intersection lattice consisting of six triple points and 18 double points.
+In the arrangement $\A$ the six triple points are generic, but in $\A'$ they lie on a conic, and $D(\A')$ has different graded Betti numbers than $D(\A)$ (Ziegler's original condition is stated in terms of certain linear dependencies -- Schenck points out in~\cite{Schenck-2012} that the linear conditions of Ziegler amount to the six triple points lying on a conic).